 “Sarcasm helps me correct students without calling them out,” says teacher Katherine K. “It’s my second language, and teens get me.”

 1. Students may not “get it,” even when they act like they do.

 “I use sarcasm regularly in my private life,” says teacher Laina L. “However, as a teacher I am very cautious about using it in the classroom.
 Many students actually don’t get sarcasm and often won’t admit it.
-Students with language processing issues, ENL students, autistic students and students with learning disabilities all have trouble recognize and understand sarcasm.
+Students with language processing issues, ELL students, autistic students, and students with learning disabilities all have trouble recognizing and understanding sarcasm.
 Many of my high school students really do not get it.”

 2. Some experts advise against it.

-“Marzano is 100% against using sarcasm,” says teacher Myrna P. “I hear it said at every TPEP training.
+“Marzano is 100 percent against using sarcasm,” says teacher Myrna P. “I hear it said at every TPEP training.
 Danielson also focuses on building positive interactions and relationships with students.”

 3. Admins often frown on it.

 “Most places will dock you for using sarcasm,” says teacher Mindy J.